biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 sample_knockoff_time_t24,3.2455576749999993
 ```

-+ The first 4 rows indicate the number of discovered SNPs according to `GhostKnockoffGWAS`, for different target FDR levels.
++ The first 4 rows indicate the number of discovered SNPs according to CIT-Lasso, for different target FDR levels.
 For example, when target $\text{FDR} = 0.1$, there are 15 significant SNPs whose knockoff q-value is below 0.1.
 If these SNPs reside in different groups, then according to the knockoff procedure, these discoveries are conditionally independent.
 Later in step 5, we will apply a post-processing step to further count the number of independent discoveries as determined by the physical distance between these SNPs.
 + The next few rows contain parameters used in the analysis, as well as timing results.

 !!! tip

     One should always check the value of `mean_LD_shrinkage`, here it is $0.02050$.
 As discussed above, this value quantifies how well the correlation matrices used in the analysis approximates the LD structure for the original GWAS study.
-A value close to 0 is good, while larger values indicate deviation. `GhostKnokcoffGWAS` automatically terminates when this value exceeds a certain threshold.
+A value close to 0 is good, while larger values indicate deviation.
+CIT-Lasso automatically terminates when this value exceeds a certain threshold.

 ### `example_output.txt`